-In deciding whether there is a case to answer, the test to be applied by a Panel is whether, based upon the evidence before it, there is a "realistic prospect" that the HPC will be able to establish at a hearing that the registrant's fitness to practise is impaired.
+In deciding whether there is a case to answer, the test to be applied by a Panel is whether, based upon the evidence before it, there is a "realistic prospect" that the Council will be able to establish at a hearing that the registrant's fitness to practise is impaired.

-That test (which in some proceedings is also known as the "real prospect" test) is relatively simple to understand and apply.
-As Lord Woolf MR noted in Swain v $Hillman^2$ :
+That test (which is also known as the "real prospect" test) is used in other proceedings and is relatively simple to understand and apply.
+As Lord Woolf MR noted in Swain v Hillman [2001] 1 All ER 91, 92: